Medically reviewed by Drugs.com. Last updated on Jan 5, 2022.

-- Steroids: This medicine may be given to decrease inflammation.
+- Steroids may be given to help reduce swelling.

-- Surgery: Surgery may be done to rebuild or remove a diseased part of the ear.
+- Surgery may be done to rebuild or remove a diseased part of the ear.
 Pus in the inner ear caused by an infection may be drained.
 With recurrent infections, a tube may be placed in the eardrum to prevent another infection.
 Surgery may also be done to repair holes, correct fistulas, or cut the nerve of the ear.
 Vertigo that is caused by bleeding in the brain may be treated by removing blood clots and releasing pressure.

 Infections that cause vertigo can go to the brain and may be life-threatening.
 You may also lose your hearing completely.
 Severe vertigo may make it difficult to do your usual activities and may affect your quality of life.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.